RyanChang25/Inventory-Controller/README.md

 # Profile Inventory Controller
-An Inventory Controller used with profile service with built-in sorting for handling client-side player data.
+A Controller I developed that reads data returned from Profile Service and implements them into a UI structure with OOP and built-in sorting.